 List features famous Catholic sisters of history and now like Mother Teresa and Maura Clarke.From reputable, prominent, and well known nuns to the lesser known nuns of today, these are some of the best professionals in the nun field.
 If you want to answer the questions, "Who are the most famous nuns ever?" and "What are the names of famous nuns?" then you're in the right place.

-Sister Maura Clarke, M.M., was an American Roman Catholic Maryknoll Sister, who served as a missionary in Nicaragua and El Salvador.
+Sister Maura Clarke, M.M., was an American Roman Catholic Maryknoll sister who served as a missionary in Nicaragua and El Salvador.
 She worked with the poor and refugees in Central America from 1959 until her murder in 1980.
-She was beaten, raped, and murdered, along with fellow missionaries Jean Donovan and Sisters Ita Ford, M.M., and Dorothy Kazel, O.S.U., in El Salvador, by members of a military death squad of the military-led left-wing government fighting the leftist Farabundo Martí National Liberation Front at the time of the Salvadoran Civil War. ...moresee more on Maura Clarke
+On December 2, 1980, she was beaten, raped, and murdered along with three fellow missionaries — Ita Ford, Dorothy Kazel and Jean Donovan — by members of the military of El Salvador. ...more on Wikipedia